 Solution 4: Enable TLS

-If none of the solutions listed and described above have worked for you, you may be suffering from this issue because TLS is disabled on your computer.
-If that’s the case, simply enabling TLS will get the job done and resolve this problem.
-In order to enable TLS on a Windows 10 computer, you need to:
+If none of the solutions listed and described above have worked for you, then it’s possible you are suffering from this issue because TLS is disabled on your computer.
+If that’s the case, enabling TLS should resolve the problem.
+To enable TLS on a Windows 10 computer, you will need to follow these steps:

 - Open the Start Menu.